navchandar/look-like-scanned/README.md

 scanner -i .\tests -f "pdf"

 # Convert all pdf files in folder to scanned without askew
-scanner -i .\tests -a "no"
+scanner -i .\tests -a no

 # Convert specific pdf file in folder to scanned pdf
 scanner -i .\tests -f "test.pdf"